microsoft/api-guidelines/azure/Guidelines.md

 <a href="#condreq-unsupported-error" name="condreq-unsupported-error">:white_check_mark:</a> **DO** return the appropriate precondition failed error response if the service cannot verify the truth of the precondition.

+Note: A GA service that currently ignores precondition headers should not switch to honoring them as this could break production applications.
+This change should only be made prior to GA for the service or as part of a formal breaking change.

 While conditional requests can be implemented using last modified dates, entity tags ("ETags") are strongly preferred since last modified dates cannot distinguish updates made less than a second apart.